sirikon/ebro/docs/README.md

 Ebro's command line interface is very straightforward, but has a couple of general rules:

 - **Commands** define an specific action.
-At most, there is one command in a call at most.
+At most, there is one command in a call.
 Absence of a command means the default command of "running".
 Commands are prefixed with a single hyphen (`-command`).
 - **Flags** depend on the command being executed.
 Their mere presence can mean a boolean value (`true` or `false`) or be accompanyed with a value.
 Flags are prefixed with two hyphens (`--flag`).
 - **Targets** are the names of the tasks that we want to run.
 When no target is specified, the task `default` is assumed.

-To know Ebro's available commands with their flags and explanations, run `ebro -help` (or `ebrow -help` if using the workspace script).
+To know Ebro's available commands with their flags and explanations, run `ebro -help` (or `./ebrow -help` if using the workspace script).

 ```text
 ebro [--flags...] [targets...]